ted-ross/transom/README.md

 https://svn.apache.org/repos/asf/qpid/site/docs/.
 Any changes
 committed there will be reflected on the Qpid website.

-Make sure you have a local working copy of `qpid/site/docs` and run the following command.
-For this example I'll assume `docs` is checked out to `$HOME/qpid-site/docs`.
+First make sure you have a local checkout of `qpid/site/docs`, then run the following command.
+For this example I'll assume `qpid/site/docs` is checked out to `$HOME/qpid-site/docs`.

     transom$ make publish PUBLISH_DIR=$HOME/qpid-site/docs

-This will copy your new content to the website root.
+This will copy your new content to the publish directory.
 The final step is to commit the changes there.

     transom$ cd $HOME/qpid-site/docs